aamrits/frontend-interview-questions/css-questions.md

 </div>

 #### Q9
-### ✍Describe floats and how they work.
+### 🍄 Describe floats and how they work.
 How to clear floating sides

 <div align="right">